j-cob44/WT_Wiki_Unit_Converter/README.md

 Firefox:
 1. Download the WTWikiAmericanifier.zip from the Release Page
 2. Locate your extension page in your browser
+3. Click the Gear, then Debug Addons
-3. Click "Install Add-on from file"
+4. Click Load Temporary Add-on
-4. Select the Project's Zip file
+5. Select the Project's Zip file

+The temnporary addon will be removed if you close your browser and you will have to run through these steps again.

 <br>